-The posterior cruciate ligament is one of the two cruciate ligaments (the other being the ACL) that maintain stability of the knee and correct alignment of the femur and tibia bones.
+The posterior cruciate ligament is one of the two cruciate ligaments (the other being the ACL) that maintain stability of the leg hinge joint and correct femur and tibia bone alignment.

 Treatment for a PCL injury is determined on an individual basis.
 Some patients do not require surgery and can benefit from physical therapy rehabilitation and strength training alone.
 Dr. Meier will perform an examination to determine the best therapy for any patient who has an injury of the PCL.